 History of the Carson Food Bank

 Richard and Tupper Hawley run the Santo Niño Food Bank in Carson.
-They wanted to show people in a tangible way that they cared about them, and so in 1999 they decided to do something to make a difference in our community, and they started the food bank as a gift to their friends and neighbors who could use some help.
+They wanted to show people in a tangible way that they cared about them, and so in 1999 they decided to do something to make a difference in our community.
+They started the food bank as a gift to their friends and neighbors who could use some help.

 How it works